KritR/dockerfile-laravel/README.md

-# dockerfile-laravel
+# Laravel for Docker
-A small dockerfile for laravel with some extras.
+Contains a small dockerfile for laravel with some extras.